How poor is the stimulus? Evaluating hierarchical generalization in neural networks trained on child-directed speech: Discussion

 \subsection{Quantity of Training Data}

-The size of our training set was plausibly within the range from which children can acquire \textsc{HierarchicalQ}. \citet{crain1987structure} found that children between ages 3 and 5 behaved much more consistently with \textsc{HierarchicalQ} than \textsc{LinearQ}.
+The size of our training set was plausibly in the range from which children can acquire \textsc{HierarchicalQ}. \citet{crain1987structure} found that children between ages 3 and 5 behaved much more consistently with \textsc{HierarchicalQ} than \textsc{LinearQ}.
 Though these children made many errors, their errors were usually compatible with a hierarchical rule (e.g., \textsc{Prepose Main, Delete None} errors: see Section \ref{sec:yn_questions_results}).
-By age 3, American children receive approximately 10 to 33 million words of input \cite{hart1995meaningful}, and the 8.5 million words of our training set is close to the lower end of that range.
-Thus, it is reasonable to suppose that a learner that generalizes as children do would favor \textsc{HierarchicalQ} after being trained on our training set.
-Our models, in contrast, regularly preferred sentences generated in ways based on linear order (Figures \ref{fig:prepose_delete} and \ref{fig:results}), a category of error that is very rare in children \cite{crain1987structure,ambridge2008structure}.
+By age 3, American children receive approximately 10 to 33 million words of input \cite{hart1995meaningful}, and the 8.5 million of our training set is near the lower end of that range.
+Thus, while we cannot be completely certain, it is reasonable to suppose that a learner that generalizes as children do would favor \textsc{HierarchicalQ} after being trained on our training set.
+Our models, in contrast, preferred sentences generated in ways based on linear order (Figures \ref{fig:prepose_delete} and \ref{fig:results}), a error category very rare in children \cite{crain1987structure,ambridge2008structure}.

 In order to give our models the strongest chance of generalizing correctly, it would have been ideal to provide a quantity of data closer to 33 million words, the high end of \citeauthor{hart1995meaningful}'s range.
 Our data source did not contain enough text to make this possible, but future work could investigate ways to augment the data using other sources.